Here's a handy guide to the questions we get asked the most. Consider it your Garage Sale Trail 101.

 Sure thing.
 Search for group sales near you and bring along a suitcase / table / car load of stuff to sell.
-Be sure to contact the organiser and request to join the sale as soon as possible so you don’t miss out.
+Be sure to contact the organiser and request to join the sale as soon as possible using the JOIN SALE button on their sale page so you don’t miss out.

 Can I sell food at my sale?